Book Now

 The exact duration of the landing will be communicated by Trekking Planner Nepal officials before the trip, and the pilot will ensure that you have sufficient time to enjoy the surroundings within the allocated timeframe.

-Can we get Altitude Sickness while Taking a Heli ride to Everest?
+Can we get altitude sickness while taking a helicopter ride to Everest?

 Acute mountain sickness (AMS), often known as altitude sickness, can happen while climbing to high altitudes where there is less oxygen present.
 While taking a helicopter ride to Everest Base Camp does require climbing to higher elevations, the flight is only a brief distance, making it substantially less risky for altitude sickness than trekking to high altitudes.